 References

-[3] Travel + Leisure Magazine – Annual airline rankings and passenger service quality assessments based on traveler surveys and industry data
+[3] Travel + Leisure Magazine – Annual airline rankings and passenger service quality assessments based on traveler surveys and industry data.

-[4] International Air Transport Association (IATA) – Industry standards for minimum connection times, baggage handling procedures, and interline agreements between partner airlines
+[4] International Air Transport Association (IATA) – Industry standards for minimum connection times, baggage handling procedures, and interline agreements between partner airlines.

 [5] Consumer Reports – Independent testing and evaluation of airline customer service, rebooking policies, and compensation practices across major U.S. and international carriers